madfam-io/plinto/claudedocs/implementation-reports/strategic-market-positioning-audit-nov17-2025.md

 **Competitive Advantage**:
 ```
-Marketing Claim: "Plinto writes directly to your database.
+Marketing Claim: "Janua writes directly to your database.
 No asynchronous webhooks,
                   no data sync failures."

 Validation: ✅ 100% ACCURATE